The Australian Consumer Law (ACL) is a national law covering consumer protection and fair trading.

-- is administered by the ACCC and each State and Territory’s consumer law agency.
+- administered by the ACCC and each State and Territory’s consumer law agency.

-Aspects of the ACL are also reflected in the Australian Securities and Investments Commission (ASIC) Act 2001 to protect consumers of financial products and services.
+The Australian Securities and Investments Commission (ASIC) regulates consumer protection in relation to financial products and services.

 Australian Consumer Law review